Department of Teaching and Learning

 Master's Degree (M.Ed.) in Instructional Technology

 The M.Ed.
-Instructional Technology provides tools and skills professionals can use to successfully integrate technology into instruction.
+Instructional Technology allows you to acquire the knowledge and skills necessary to apply modern technology in both educational and training settings.
 Courses and program of study align with current needs of educators, instructional designers and corporate trainers.
+Through our program activities, you will gain applied skills in instructional design, distance learning, and instructional technology to engage students and create web based and multimedia instructional content.
 The program is a fully online graduate degree offered by the College of Education, providing exceptional flexibility for today’s working students.

 Program of Studies & Admission Requirements

 Possible Career Paths with an Instructional Technology Degree

 - Higher Education Settings: Professor (requires a Doctoral Degree), Instructor, Instructional Designer, Instructional Technologist

 - K-12 Education Settings: Teacher (any subject, requires certification separate from this degree), Computer/Technology Teacher (requires certification separate from this degree), Technology Integration Specialist, Instructional Technology Coordinator

 - Business/Corporate Settings: Trainer & Instructional Designer